-Current Formulary Status: Brand NP requiring ST
+Current Formulary Status: NF

 Recommendations: Not all of the currently listed formulary alternatives are indicated for patients 8 years and older (atorvastatin & simvastatin -10 years and older; rosuvastatin -7 years and older).
-To ensure that formulary alternatives are being applied to appropriate ages, the current step therapy will be changed to a standard PA and the criteria will be changed as outlined below.
+To ensure that formulary alternatives are being applied to appropriate ages the criteria will be changed as outlined below.